SMILELab-FL/FedLab/README.md

 ```

 ## Architecture
 Files architecture of FedLab.
-These content may be helpful for users to understand our repo.
+These contents may be helpful for users to understand our repo.

 ```
 ├── fedlab